Colin-Fredericks/hx-js/README.md

 This project collects a large number of javascript and css tricks that have been used in various HX courses and puts them all in one place so that they're easier to implement.

+We use require.js to preload some useful javascript while keeping the code modular.

 How to Implement HXJS in your course
 -----------